michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0021.md

 - v: cut or make a notch into
 - v: notch a surface to record something
 ### Family
-notch: notched, notches, notching+;notched: unnotched
+- notch: notched, notches, notching+
+- notched: unnotched
 ### Examples
 - Eight goals were selected for a public vote with Mkhitaryan's effort - also against Sunderland, on 26 December - notching up 39.9%.
 - Kansas State: The Wildcats notched their first win in a conference opener since defeating Oklahoma State in 2014.